Kwadwo28/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6-multiple_permissions grants execute permission to file ownerand group and read to other users 7-everybody adds execution permission to owner, group owner and other users of the file hello 8-James_Bond gives all permissions to other users of the file hello
+6-multiple_permissions grants execute permission to file ownerand group and read to other users 7-everybody adds execution permission to owner, group owner and other users of the file hello 8-James_Bond gives all permissions to other users of the file hello 9-John_Doe gives all permissions to owner read and execute to group owner and write and execute to other users of the file hello